 1. Obtain samples (when possible) of the materials that may be impacting injectivity and test the materials with acids and additives to optimize the effectiveness of stimulation.
 2. Test the selected acid blends for compatibility with well materials, reservoir rock, and fluids.
 3. Design the stimulation program.
-4. Provide the recommended work procedure and stimulation program to the UIC Program Director in writing at least 30-days prior to the planned date for start of the work (40 CFR 146.91(d)(2)).
+4. Provide the recommended work procedure and stimulation program to the UIC Program Director in writing at least 30-days prior to the planned date for start of the work [40 CFR 146.91(d)(2)].
 5. Obtain the approval of the UIC Program Director.
 6. Shut-in the injection well slowly to allow pressures to stabilize at the well, and for other wells and facilities to absorb rate and pressure changes.
 7. Prep the location for rig up of subsurface equipment.
 8. Move in and rig up crane and coiled tubing unit.
 9. Run into the well (through tubing) with coiled tubing and wash nozzle while circulating with a compatible pre-acidizing fluid.
-10. When the wash nozzle arrives at the top perforation, stop circulating and begin pumping acid stages while reciprocating up and down across the perforation interval. - a.
-Acid blend 12% HCL/3% HF, plus appropriate additives, is an industry standard acid blend and a concentration that Aera would consider for matrix acidizing. - b.
-Volume of pumped acid (combined stimulation fluids and additives) at each borehole will be limited to 3' of penetration into the 64 Zone pore space. - i.
-Total estimated volume for each well is approximately 7,000 gallons.
-11. Flush acid into the perforations and attempt to recover fluids, if required in the program. - a.
-5% NH4Cl, plus appropriate additives, is an industry standard fluid that Aera would consider for displacing and flushing the acid.
+10. When the wash nozzle arrives at the top perforation, stop circulating and begin pumping acid stages while reciprocating up and down across the perforation interval.

+- ◊ Acid blend 12 percent hydrochloric acid (HCl)/3 percent hydrofluoric acid (HF), plus appropriate additives, is an industry standard acid blend and a concentration that CTV would consider for matrix acidizing. - ◊ Volume of pumped acid (combined stimulation fluids and additives) at each borehole will be limited to 3 feet of penetration into the pore space. - Total estimated volume for each well is approximately 7,000 gallons.

+11. Flush acid into the perforations and attempt to recover fluids, if required in the program. - ◊ 5 percent ammonium chloride (NH4Cl), plus appropriate additives, is an industry standard fluid that CTV would consider for displacing and flushing the acid.
 12. Pull out coiled tubing out of the well.
 13. Rig down and move equipment off location.
 14. Return the well to injection.

-Aera will ensure that no new fractures develop during stimulation by limiting pump pressures to a maximum of 80% of the sequestration zone fracture gradient, measured or calculated during Pre-Operational Testing (Attachment D).
-Additionally, Aera will maintain at least 20' of separation between the base of the primary confining layer and the uppermost perforation in the injection zone.
+CTV will ensure that no new fractures develop during stimulation by limiting pump pressures to a maximum of 90 percent of the sequestration zone fracture gradient, measured or calculated during pre-operational testing (Attachment I: Pre-Operational Testing Plan).
+Additionally, CTV will maintain at least 20 feet of separation between the base of the primary confining layer and the uppermost perforation in the injection zone.